raspberrypilearning/c3-wolfram-facial-recognition/en/step_5.md

 Make a `Grid` with four rows.

 + The first row should have a title.
 You can make text look the way you want using `Text` and `Style`.
 + The second row should be the `Dynamic` image.
-This will either be the image from your camera, or the image you import using your buttons.
+This is either be the image from your camera, or the image you import using your buttons.
 + The third row should have two items: the result of your `Classify` function, and your first button.
-The first button will be either `CurrentImage`, or `FileNameSetter`, depending on your method.
+The first button is either `CurrentImage`, or `FileNameSetter`, depending on whether you have one or two buttons.
-+ If you are using a camera, the fourth row should have one item: the result of `"Probabilities"` from your `Classify` function.
++ **If you are using a camera**, the fourth row should have one item: the result of `"Probabilities"` from your `Classify` function.
-+ If you are uploading a file, the fourth row should have two items: the result of `"Probabilities"` from your `Classify` function, and the button to import the file and classify the image.
++ **If you are uploading an image**, the fourth row should have two items: the result of `"Probabilities"` from your `Classify` function, and the button to import the file and classify the image.

-You can use `Framed` and `FrameStyle` to draw a frame around your tool.
+You can use `Framed` and `FrameStyle` to draw a frame around the `Grid`.

-If you are using a camera:
+**If you are using a camera**, this is the code you need:
 ```
 Framed[Grid[{
 {Text[Style["Which Harry Potter Character Are You?", Bold, 18]]},